 In general, the incision is made through the existing scar, and the implant and the surrounding “capsule” are removed.
 If the breast implants are being replaced with new ones, a new pocket is created and new implants are inserted.
 The skin is closed with internal dissolvable stitches to minimise scarring.

 In some patients, an additional breast lift or breast lift with implants may be needed if the skin is loose, or the breast and nipples have dropped.
 This would require additional scars.

 This is the fastest and easiest of the three breast implant removal methods that may be used by a plastic surgeon.
 The capsule that formed around your breast implant is dissected and is not kept intact during the removal.

-It is normally possible to use the original breast augmentation scar with this plastic surgery method, and drains are not usually required because there is little new raw surface area that could produce fluid accumulation.
+It is normally possible to use the original Breast Enlargement scar with this plastic surgery method, and drains are not usually required because there is little new raw surface area that could produce fluid accumulation.
 Muscle repair is usually not performed and recovery is quick after this procedure.